School Payment Solutions

 Things to know:

-We are very excited to offer this service and are confident this system will benefit you, your child and our district.
-However, if you choose not to take advantage of the online prepayment service, you may continue to make advance payments via check, which should be made payable to Central Kitsap School District.
+If you choose not to take advantage of the online prepayment service, you may continue to make advance payments at your students school.
+Checks should be made payable to Central Kitsap School District.
 Please write your child’s full name on the check.

 If at any time you need to transfer money from one student account to another, please call the Food

 Services Office at (360) 662-1090.
 We will be happy to